briley-lewis/elliptical-mask/docs/demo.rst

 Generating Elliptical Mask
 """"""""""""""""""""""""""
-Initialize the Ellipse object with input parameters:
+Initialize the Ellipse object with input parameters.
+Here, (112,112) are the coordinates of the ellipse center, 90 and 60 are the axis lengths, (225,225) is the image size, and 45 is the angle of the ellipse measured counterclockwise from the positive x-axis:
 ::

         e = Ellipse((112,112), 90, 60, (225, 225), theta=45)